 The SWC Student Senate gives the student body a voice.
 The Student Senate organizes social events at the college and holds various fund-raising activities.
 Elections for Student Senate are held each fall.
-We welcome you to participate!
+All students are welcome to participate!

 AIHEC (American Indian Higher Education Consortium)